 - A pinbar at the trend line à a bounce trade

-- A breakout candle through the trend line à a break out trade (requirement for avoiding a false breakout: a candle close with a close near the low and most of the candle through the candle)
+- A breakout candle through the trend line à a breakout trade (requirement for avoiding a false breakout: a candle close to a close near the low and most of the candle through the candle)

 Traders can use different tools and indicators for each of the two roles.
 The above is just an example but one I use often for my own trading.